History of the telephone: Digital telephone technology

 The British companies Pye TMC, Marconi-Elliott and GEC developed the digital push-button telephone, based on MOS IC technology, in 1970.
 It was variously called the "MOS telephone", the "push-button telephone chip", and the "telephone on a chip".
 It used MOS IC logic, with thousands of MOSFETs on a chip, to convert the keypad input into a pulse signal.
 This made it possible for push-button telephones to be used with pulse dialing at most telephone exchanges.
 MOS telephone technology introduced a new feature: the use of MOS memory chips to store phone numbers, which could then be used for speed dialing at the push of a button.
 This was demonstrated in the United Kingdom by Pye TMC, Marcno-Elliot and GEC in 1970.
 Between 1971 and 1973, Bell combined MOS technology with touch-tone technology to develop a push-button MOS touch-tone phone called the "Touch-O-Matic" telephone, which could store up to 32 phone numbers.
 This was made possible by the low cost, low power requirements, small size and high reliability of MOSFETs, over 15,000 of which were contained on ten MOS IC chips, including one chip for logic, one for the keypad dial interface, and eight for memory.

 Women's usage in the 20th century

 The telephone was instrumental to modernization.
 It aided in the development of suburbs and the separation of homes and businesses, but also became a reason for the separation between women occupying the private sphere and men in the public sphere.
 Both historically and currently, women are predominantly responsible for the telephone calls that bridge the public and private sphere, such as calls regarding doctor's appointments and meetings.
+This contrasts the role of women historically as the majority of telephone operators.
+The invention of the telephone introduced job opportunities for women at a time when there were very few available.
+The operators were often unmarried women who experienced low pay and inhumane working conditions.